elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-does-ipv6-address-space-expansion-improve-network-scalability-compared-to-ipv4.md

 url: /learn/computer-science/questions/how-does-ipv6-address-space-expansion-improve-network-scalability-compared-to-ipv4
 score: -1.0
 related_article1:
-    id: 165790
+    id: 165802
-    title: How does IP encapsulation ensure consistency between IPv4 and IPv6 packets?
+    title: >-
+        How is the ARP table managed on networking devices, and what commands are used to display it on Cisco routers and Windows PCs?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-ip-encapsulation-ensure-consistency-between-ipv4-and-ipv6-packets
+    url: /learn/computer-science/questions/how-is-the-arp-table-managed-on-networking-devices-and-what-commands-are-used-to-display-it-on-cisco-routers-and-windows-pcs
 related_article2:
+    id: 165800
+    title: >-
+        How do MAC and IP addresses work together to facilitate communication within and between networks?
+    subject: Computer Science
+    url: /learn/computer-science/questions/how-do-mac-and-ip-addresses-work-together-to-facilitate-communication-within-and-between-networks
+related_article3:
     id: 165803
+    title: >-
-    title: What are the potential issues associated with ARP broadcasting, and how can ARP spoofing attacks be mitigated?
+        What are the potential issues associated with ARP broadcasting, and how can ARP spoofing attacks be mitigated?
     subject: Computer Science
     url: /learn/computer-science/questions/what-are-the-potential-issues-associated-with-arp-broadcasting-and-how-can-arp-spoofing-attacks-be-mitigated
-related_article3:
+related_article4:
     id: 165799
+    title: >-
-    title: What are the main differences between static and dynamic routing, and how do they impact network management?
+        What are the main differences between static and dynamic routing, and how do they impact network management?
     subject: Computer Science
     url: /learn/computer-science/questions/what-are-the-main-differences-between-static-and-dynamic-routing-and-how-do-they-impact-network-management
-related_article4:
-    id: 165793
-    title: Describe the key fields in the IPv4 packet header and their functions.
-    subject: Computer Science
-    url: /learn/computer-science/questions/describe-the-key-fields-in-the-ipv4-packet-header-and-their-functions
 related_article5:
-    id: 165797
+    id: 165794
-    title: How does a host determine whether to send a packet to a local or remote host, and what role does the default gateway play in this process?
+    title: >-
+        What are the primary limitations of IPv4, and how do they affect network performance?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-a-host-determine-whether-to-send-a-packet-to-a-local-or-remote-host-and-what-role-does-the-default-gateway-play-in-this-process
+    url: /learn/computer-science/questions/what-are-the-primary-limitations-of-ipv4-and-how-do-they-affect-network-performance
 ---

 &nbsp;